wandyezj/Random/writings/thoughts/api_design.md

 * Knowledge is becoming increasing specialized and detailed, how can this knowledge be shared?
 * Machines can store this knowledge for us to be assessed by anyone

-* The API can be thought of as any access to functionality
+* The API can be thought of as an access to functionality

 ### An Introduction to Software Architecture
 [An Introduction to Software Architecture]: https://courses.cs.washington.edu/courses/csep503/19wi/schedule/papers/IntroSA.pdf "An Introduction to Software Architecture"